 MySQL is available on a number of operating systems and platforms.
-For information about those platforms that are officially supported, see http://www.mysql.com/support/supportedplatforms/database.html on the MySQL Web site.
+For information about those platforms that are officially supported, see http://www.mysql.com/support/supportedplatforms/database.html on the MySQL website.

-Once you've chosen which MySQL version to install, you need to decide which distribution to install for your operating system.
+After choosing which MySQL version to install, decide which distribution format to install for your operating system.
 For most use cases, a binary distribution is the right choice.
-Binary distributions are available in native format for many platforms, such as RPM packages for Linux, or DMG packages for OS X. Distributions are also available in more generic formats such as Zip archives or compressed tar files.
+Binary distributions are available in native format for many platforms, such as RPM packages for Linux or DMG packages for OS X. Distributions are also available in more generic formats such as Zip archives or compressed tar files.
 On Windows, you can use the MySQL Installer to install a binary distribution.

 You want to install MySQL at some explicit location.
 The standard binary distributions are ready to run at any installation location, but you might require even more flexibility to place MySQL components where you want.